kihoo56tkr/Projects/README.md

 6. Statistics Calculations:
 - Calculates the mean and median for time taken to process applications, with data aggregation based on monthly time frames.

+Note: Some of the details are intentionally omitted or generalized for privacy and security reasons.